Here’s the thing about logos. They don’t need to describe your business, but they should perfectly symbolize what it is your business does.

 One of the biggest design trends for 2020, the retro logo isn’t going anywhere fast.

-While older brands might be trying to modernize their visual identities, plenty of startups and small businesses are opting for a vintage look.
+Editor’s note 📝 – While older brands are trying to modernize their visual identities, plenty of startups and small businesses are opting for a vintage look.

 These throwback logos give the customer a sense of familiarity and comfort – they also look super cool, too.
 Here’s how to hop on the retro logo trend: